dojoengine/book/src/cairo/hello-dojo.md

 fn execute(ctx: Context)
 ```

-You'll observe that the system features an `execute` function.
-It's crucial to note that all Dojo systems necessitate an `execute` function.
+You'll notice that the system features an `execute` function.
+It's crucial to note that all Dojo systems require an `execute` function.
 This function accepts a `Context` as its parameter.
 The `Context` is a distinct struct that provides information about the world and the caller.

 It's worth mentioning that a system can contain more than just the `execute` function.
-You're free to include numerous functions as needed.
+You are free to include numerous functions as needed.
 However, the `execute` function is mandatory since it's invoked when your system is executed.

-Now let's look at the next line:
+Now, let's examine the next line:

 ```rust,ignore
 let position = get!(ctx.world, ctx.origin, (Position));
 ```

-Here we use `get!` [command](./commands.md) to retrieve the `Position` component for the `ctx.origin` entity. `ctx.origin` is the address of the caller.
+Here we use the `get!` [command](./commands.md) to retrieve the `Position` component for the `ctx.origin` entity. `ctx.origin` represents the address of the caller.
 When called for the first time, it will return:

 ```rust,ignore
 Position {